How to Cook a Flat Iron Steak

 2. Pan Searing

-How to cook a flat iron steak on the stove:
+How to cook a flat iron steak on the stove

-3. Flip - Turn steaks over and allow to cook for an additional 3 to 5 minutes.
+3. Flip - Turn steaks over and allow to cook for an additional 3 to 4 minutes.
+If the steak sticks to the skillet, it’s not ready to turn.
+Wait until it releases on its own.
 After 2 to 3 minutes, use a thermometer to test the thickest part of the steak.
 When the temperature reaches the desired level, remove from the skillet.
 See chart below for temperature guidelines.

 3. Reverse Sear

-How to reverse sear a flat iron steak:
+How to reverse sear a flat iron steak

-1. Season - Heat oven to 275°F degrees.
+1. Season - Heat oven to 250°F degrees.
 Season the American Wagyu flat iron with salt and pepper.
 Cover a baking sheet with foil and place a metal rack in the middle.
 The idea is to elevate the steak from the pan.

 3. Rest - Remove steak from oven, loosely cover with foil and allow to rest for 10 to 15 minutes.